lugrenl/Tasks_within_DLS/README.md

-# Tasks_within_DLS
+# Tasks_within_DLS_CV
-These tasks were completed as part of the training at the Deep Learnin School (MIPT).
+These tasks were completed as part of the training at the Deep Learnin School (MIPT) in CV sphere.
 Main framework: **PyTorch**